How Streaming Changed The Film Industry

 Traditionally, films were greenlit because a producer, executive or studio head believed in them.
 Sometimes that worked brilliantly.
 Sometimes it produced expensive disasters.
 However, today, decisions are increasingly informed by data.

+But this approach raises a difficult question.
 If algorithms know what people liked yesterday, can they identify what people will love tomorrow?
 Most truly original ideas look risky before they look obvious.

 Audiences Have Changed Faster Than the Industry